Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/PolyBox/documentation.md

 * The size of a box when both the _scale_ and _uniform scale_ inputs are `1` are the same unit scale as the set “graph length unit”.
 For example if the “graph length unit” is in millimeters, then the size of the box will be `1mm,1mm,1mm`.

+* The _type_ input defines the library in which a box is created (`normal` and `CSG`).
+Both are functionally similar, though will have differing triangulation methods.

 * Other names for this node include: PolyBox, Poly box, and Cube.